Connic

 The EU AI Act Is Here.
 Your AI Agents Need to Comply.

 On August 1, 2024, the EU Artificial Intelligence Act entered into force.
-It is the world's first comprehensive AI regulation, and it applies to any organization that deploys AI systems affecting people in the EU — regardless of where that organization is based.
+It's the world's first comprehensive AI regulation, and it applies to any organization deploying AI systems that affect people in the EU, regardless of where that organization is based.

 If you run AI agents in production, this regulation applies to you.
 The prohibitions are already in effect.
 The transparency and governance obligations take full effect in August 2026.
-High-risk system rules follow in August 2027.
+High-risk system rules follow in late 2027 and 2028.
 The fines for non-compliance reach up to 7% of global annual turnover.

-This is not a future problem.
-It is a now problem.
-And if you are choosing an AI agent platform today, compliance should be a core selection criterion — not something you bolt on later.
+This isn't a future problem, it's a now problem.
+And if you're choosing an AI agent platform today, compliance should be a core selection criterion, not something you bolt on later.

 This article breaks down what the EU AI Act requires, how it applies to AI agents specifically, and how Connic gives you every tool you need to deploy compliant agents from day one.